Azure/azure-powershell/src/ResourceManager/Insights/Commands.Insights/help/Add-AzureRmMetricAlertRule.md

 ## DESCRIPTION
 The **Add-AzureRmMetricAlertRule** cmdlet adds or updates a metric-based alert rule.
 The added rule is associated with a resource group and has a name.
+This cmdlet implements the ShouldProcess pattern, i.e. it might request confirmation from the user before actually creating, modifying, or removing the resource.

 ## EXAMPLES